nlinc1905/hate-speech-detector/README.md

 The model was inspired by reviewing several of the top scoring models for the Jigsaw competition, taking a few ideas from each.
-See [this one](https://www.kaggle.com/code/bminixhofer/deterministic-neural-networks-using-pytorch/notebook) and [this one](https://www.kaggle.com/code/bminixhofer/simple-lstm-pytorch-version/notebook), both by Benejamin Minixhofer, and [this one](https://www.kaggle.com/code/shujian/single-rnn-with-4-folds-clr/notebook) by Shujian Liu.
+See [this one](https://www.kaggle.com/code/bminixhofer/deterministic-neural-networks-using-pytorch/notebook) and [this one](https://www.kaggle.com/code/bminixhofer/simple-lstm-pytorch-version/notebook), both by Benjamin Minixhofer, and [this one](https://www.kaggle.com/code/shujian/single-rnn-with-4-folds-clr/notebook) by Shujian Liu.

 Refer to the Jupyter notebooks in services/hate_speech_model/src/notebooks to see draft versions of the models and